tokkonopapa/WordPress-IP-Geo-Block/README.md

 uploaders.
 In this case, scaning integrity of files on your site is useful to detect (not protect) the infection.

-The second one is the cracking of the login password.
+The second one is a cracking of the login password.
 In this case, strengthening of the password is the rule of right.

 The last one is the case that a plugin or theme in your site has vulnerability.
 For example, the attackers can easily download the `wp-config.php` by hitting